abhikumar30/Simple_Calculator/README.md

 # Simple_Calculator
-This is simple calculator which calculates the given data.
+This is simple calculator which calculate the given data.